-In this chapter and the next I will look at some of the most common narratives of hope in romance.
-Both involve some kind of salvation, but whereas the narratives discussed in the next chapter refer to devils and the damned, the focus of this chapter, the Cinderella narrative, involves salvation by means of a prince, and thus expresses hopes which, at least initially, appear less theological in nature.
-According to Jan Cohn, the majority of romance is, basically, a Cinderella story,
+In this chapter and the next I will look at three of the most common metaphors of hope in romance.
+All involve some kind of salvation, but whereas the narratives discussed in the next chapter refer to devils and the damned, the focus of this chapter, the Cinderella narrative, involves salvation by means of a prince, and thus expresses hopes which, at least initially, appear less theological in nature.
+According to Jan Cohn the majority of romance is, basically, a Cinderella story,

-in some way he must offer the heroine something of great value, usually something that will increase her power.
+can be flawed, but he can't be fatally flawed, and in some way he must offer the heroine something of great value, usually something that will increase her power.
 So while romance heroes don’t have to be handsome, they do usually have to be strong or admired in their communities (status) or wealthy or successful or all of the above so that by offering the heroine marriage, public confirmation of unconditional love within the sanctions of society, they increase her security.
-(55)
+(Crusie Smith 1999, 55)